On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance

-The Edge Identity/Quantized/Early Exit deployment strategies show 1x to 1.35x/ 1.61x to 1.88x/ 1.24x to 1.59x lower median inference latency than the Mobile-Edge QEP strategy across the four subjects, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue, orange, green, red box-plots), along with medium to large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
+The Edge Identity/Quantized/Early Exit deployment strategies show 1x to 1.35x/ 1.61x to 1.88x/ 1.24x to 1.59x lower median inference latency than the Mobile-Edge Quantized Early Exit Partitioned strategy across the four subjects, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue, orange, green, red box-plots), along with medium to large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
 In terms of accuracy, the Identity, Quantized, and Early Exit models show medium accuracy gain (i.e., 2.62\% to 12.41\%, 2.56\% to 12.02\%, 0.09\% to 1.66\%) relative to Quantized Early Exit (or Quantized Early Exit Partitioned) models as stated previously in the second finding of RQ5 (Section~\ref{sec:rq5_1}).
-This indicates that the non-hybrid operators (Identity, Quantized, and Early Exit) at the Edge tier are a better alternative than the hybrid QEP operator at the Mobile-Edge tier in scenarios where maximizing both latency and accuracy are of utmost importance.
-Moreover, the Mobile-Edge QEP strategy shows 1.04x to 1.60x lower median inference latency with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}) than the Mobile-Edge Partitioning strategy but at a cost of medium accuracy loss (2.62\% to 12.41\%).
+This indicates that the Non-Hybrid operators (Identity, Quantized, and Early Exit) at the Edge tier are a better alternative than the Hybrid Quantized Early Exit Partitioned operator at the Mobile-Edge tier in scenarios where maximizing both latency and accuracy are of utmost importance.
+Moreover, the Mobile-Edge Quantized Early Exit Partitioned strategy shows 1.04x to 1.60x lower median inference latency with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}) than the Mobile-Edge Partitioned strategy but at a cost of medium accuracy loss (2.62\% to 12.41\%).
 Table 23 shows a summary of results for RQ5.